zriyansh/signoz.io/blog/2023-08-09-signoz-the-datadog-alternative-releases-their-visual-query-builder.md

 SigNoz's visual query builder is a testament to the project's commitment to accessibility, user-friendliness, and community-driven development.
 With this month's release, SigNoz solidifies our position as a compelling alternative to proprietary tools, offering a comprehensive toolkit to unlock the full potential of OpenTelemetry data exploration and analysis.

-[Try SigNoz cloud](https://signoz.io/teams/) to get started today gathering and sharing your OpenTelemetry data.
+[Try SigNoz cloud](https://signoz.io/teams/) to get started quickly and unlock the full potential of your OpenTelemetry data.